amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 roughly one third of sites won't let us do this, and it seems unfair to charge some but not others.
-We are currently exploring other possibilities, including various forms of sponsorship.
+We are currently exploring other possibilities, including overhead charges for administrative costs and various forms of sponsorship.

+### Long-Term Assessment

 Third,
 while we believe we're helping scientists,